 A veteran of the free web hosting industry, HelioHost has offered no-cost server space for more than 12 years.
 Instead of charging customers a monthly or annual fee, the 501(c)(3) nonprofit organization relies on donations and volunteer support.
 HelioHost users contribute to the platform’s surprisingly good technical support, found in forums, Discord chat, and even via telephone.

 HelioHost owns its own hardware, featuring seven servers colocated in Silicon Valley (the organization is crowdfunding the purchase of an eighth server).
-The full-stack access from knowledgeable admins enable HelioHost to offer surprisingly well-rounded free hosting plans.
+The full-stack access from knowledgeable admins enables HelioHost to offer surprisingly well-rounded free hosting plans.
 In addition to Postgres, the company supports ASP.NET, Java and Java Server Pages, Ruby on Rails, Django, Python, and Perl.

 HelioHost most closely matches the almost-free web hosting providers listed at the top of the article with its inclusion of free cPanel, unlimited bandwidth, custom email addresses, and the Softaculous auto-installer to go with 1GB of storage (you can get more by contributing to fundraisers).